Where are we going to?

 It is likely that the number of students at TC will continue to grow, because we want to support all students who want to Take Control of their own learning to be able to do so.
 We are however looking for other schools to partner with so that our physical numbers on-site remains manageable.

 TC is now recognised internationally as a leader in innovative education.
 We have spent the past two years looking for schools to partner with who would like to take on aspects of the Take Control model.
 We are not trying to clone schools, as clearly each community has its own specific context.
-We now have a partner school called Mount Alexander College in Flemington, Victoria, Australia, and we continue to actively look for partnerships.
+We now have partner schools, Mount Alexander College in Flemington, and Bundoora Secondary College and we continue to actively look for partnerships.

 By 2017 we will exceed 1000 students, but we are determined to continue to value each student as an individual.
 Our challenge is to retain the best aspects of a small school, whilst maximising the benefits of a larger school.
 We are working furiously to find ways to enable more students to experience student empowered learning.
 Some of these include, an additional campus, a city campus, virtual classrooms and significantly extending the school day.

 A glimpse of what “school” should be like

 We envision a place where students WANT to go and spend a large proportion of their time because they feel safe, valued as an individual, part of something greater than themselves and it is enjoyable.
 It is a place where they have the opportunity to DO REAL THINGS, develop new skills and learn about topics that they see as IMPORTANT, MEANINGFUL and RELEVANT to them.
 Adolescence is a time of growing self-awareness, and students should be challenged to work out what they believe in, assisted with self-reflection, and supported to make a genuine contribution to their community.

 The new concept of school is that it is as much a place of DOING as it is LEARNING.
 The things that students work on must be “real things” with a genuine purpose.
 The outcome must be something that is genuinely valued by someone, not simply done for the sake of learning.